-Kinkbird is a sex toy discovery site and blog.
-I wanted to make a place where people could discover many safe and non-toxic toys as quickly and easily as possible.
-While I do have a few of my own reviews and experiments, most of my work focuses on reviewing reviews.
-Let me explain.
+Sextoysandflowers.com is a sex toy resource and discovery site.
+Our goal is to make a fun place where people can discover body-safe and non-toxic toys as quickly and easily as possible.
+While we do have a few of my own reviews and experiments, most of our work focuses on list posts and sexuality guides.

-I believe it is easier to pick a toy when there is thorough side by side comparison.
 You will find many of our posts have round ups of toys from all over the internet.
-For example, in our huge dildo guide you find an ogre dildo on Etsy (Germany), a hulk dildo on GeekySexToys (Australia), and a horse dildo on bad dragon (Arizona).
-I love these types of posts and couldn't find many of them out there.
+For example, in our huge dildo guide you find an ogre dildo on Etsy (Germany), a hulk dildo on GeekySexToys (Australia), and a dragon dildo on bad dragon (Arizona).
+I love these types of posts and couldn't find many legitimate ones out there.

 The Importance of Safe Toys

 I live five blocks from Smitten Kitten, the sex-positive shop owned be sex toy trailblazer Jennifer Pritchett.
 In case you don't know, Jennifer lead the way in doing some of the first lab tests that revealed the dangerous chemicals in toys sold by most distributors.
 Smitten Kitten was the first sex shop I ever went to and I remember seeing their Jar of melting jelly dildos labeled "These are toys we DON'T sell".
 I asked the sex toy experts there more about it and they told me the stories of jelly dildos melting in the hot Minnesota summer - it was an eye-opening moment for me.

 I feel really proud to live near an important place in sex toy history.
 As a Minneapolis native, I feel a strong obligation to help educate everyone about the unethical nature of the novelty toy distributors.